The American Heart Association (“AHA”) says coconut oil is bad for your heart health.

 Our call: definitely healthy

-Our call: possibly healthy for some, efficacy questionable
+Our call: efficacy questionable

 Coconut oil contains a form of fat known as medium chain triglyceride or “MCT.”
 The two major benefits attributed to MCTs, and therefore coconut oils and fats, are: